SSTI2 picoCTF 2025 Solution

 Learn more

 The |attr() Jinja2 filter is equivalent to Python's getattr().
 Using it instead of dot notation lets you pass dynamic strings (including hex-escaped ones) as attribute names, which string-matching filters cannot block without also blocking legitimate template use.
-Advanced filters use abstract syntax tree (AST) analysis instead of string matching, which closes this bypass - but AST-based filtering is significantly more complex to implement correctly.
+Advanced filters use abstract syntax tree (AST) analysis instead of string matching, which closes this bypass at the source-text level.
+AST analysis still doesn't kill the vulnerability though: an MRO walk like ().__class__.__bases__[0].__subclasses__() reaches object via inherited methods, then enumerates every loaded subclass to find one whose __init__ exposes a useful module reference.
+AST-level filters detect the keyword chain but typically can't prove the resulting reference is dangerous without whole-program analysis.
+Web challenges and real-world bug patterns walks through other places where keyword blacklists fail.

 2. Step 2List the directory

-Swap the command from `id` to `ls` to verify the flag file's presence alongside `app.py` and `requirements.txt`.
+Swap the command from id to ls to verify the flag file's presence alongside app.py and requirements.txt.

 {{request|attr('application')|attr('\x5f\x5fglobals\x5f\x5f')|attr('\x5f\x5fgetitem\x5f\x5f')('\x5f\x5fbuiltins\x5f\x5f')|attr('\x5f\x5fgetitem\x5f\x5f')('\x5f\x5fimport\x5f\x5f')('os')|attr('popen')('ls')|attr('read')()}}